Tobacco Prevention & Cessation

 Information and resources from the Tobacco Prevention and Cessation Program

-Tobacco use is the number one cause of preventable death in the United States and New Hampshire.
+Cigarette smoking is the number one cause of preventable death in the United States and New Hampshire.
 The New Hampshire Tobacco Prevention and Cessation Program (TPCP) is dedicated to the implementation of a comprehensive program designed to reduce the prevalence and consumption of tobacco use in New Hampshire.

 The TPCP’s primary goals are: prevent NH youth from beginning to use tobacco; eliminate exposure to secondhand smoke; promote quitting tobacco among users; and prioritize efforts to reach those most affected by tobacco.